uber/hermetic_cc_toolchain/README.md

 # Maintainers

-This section lists the driving forces behind bazel-zig-cc.
+This section lists the driving forces behind `hermetic_cc_toolchain`.
 Committers have push access, maintainers have their areas.
 Should make it easier to understand our interests when reading patches or mailing lists.